AdSense

 - Adding cronos.htb and admin.cronos.htb to /etc/hosts:

-- Connecting with the browser to cronos.htb
+- Connecting with the browser to cronos.htb:

-admin.cronos.htb there is a login form:
+- For admin.cronos.htb there is a login form:

 3 - EXPLOITATION